mweiss27/babysitter/README.md

 Node.js is required to run the project locally

-- You can find the appropriate installer for your system [here](https://nodejs.org/en/download/) Once installed, clone (or download as a zip) this repository Navigate to the directory you cloned (or extracted) to in Command Prompt (Terminal on Mac OS/Linux) cd app npm install
+- You can find the appropriate installer for your system [here](https://nodejs.org/en/download/)<br>
+  Once installed, clone (or download as a zip) this repository<br>
+  Navigate to the directory you cloned (or extracted) to in Command Prompt (Terminal on Mac OS/Linux)<br>
+  cd app<br>
+  npm install<br>

 ## Running

-After npm install has run successfully: npm run start
+After npm install has run successfully:<br>
+npm run start<br>
-Your browser should automatically open to the webpage for the locally-hosted application If it does not, browse to http://localhost:3000
+Your browser should automatically open to the webpage for the locally-hosted application<br>
+If it does not, browse to http://localhost:3000<br>

-- The page will load for a few seconds at the very start while the application finishes bundling
+- The page will load for a few seconds at the very start while the application finishes bundling<br>